linmx0130/PaperNotes/notes.md

+### Understanding Deep Learning Requires Rethinking Generalization
+* Authors: Chiyuan Zhang, Samy Bengio, Moritz Hardt, Benjamin Recht, Oriol Vinyals
+* Index: ICLR 2017
+* Reading date: 28/02/2017
+* Categories: Machine Learning
+* Tag: Deep learning theory

+This paper poses a lot of new question about existing theory on deep learning and machine learning.
+Their experiments show two important facts: 1.
+The neural network *can* learn by remembering all training samples.
+2. The explicit regularization cannot explain the generalization ability of deep neural networks.

+The authors proposed that stochastic gradient descending is able to converge to a model with small norm in most time.
+It is natural to assume that SGD provided an implicit regularization.
+More research should be taken to help us to understand the generalization ability of neural networks.

 ### ViP-CNN: A Visual Phrase Reasoning Convolutional Neural Network for Visual Relationship Detection
 * Authors: Yikang Li, Wanli Ouyang, Xiaogang Wang
 * Index: arXiv 1702.07191